Pablo Marí: Personal life

 Marí and his wife Veronica Chacon have a son, Pablo Jr. (b.
 2018).

+Stabbing

 On 27 October 2022, Marí was stabbed and injured at a Carrefour supermarket in Assago, Metropolitan City of Milan.
 He was taken to hospital conscious and not in a serious condition.
 Monza's CEO Adriano Galliani stated: "His life is not in danger, he should recover quickly".
 A man was killed during the attack and four others were injured.
 The perpetrator was a man with mental health problems.